Alignment: The Hidden Source of Vibration — and How to Catch It Before It Catches You

 Why It Matters

 That small amount of thermal growth can load bearings unevenly, chew up couplings, cause seals to leak, and send your vibration trending in all the wrong directions.
 Most times, the motor or rebuild gets blamed when the real culprit is simply physics.
+This is where good reliability practice comes into play — measure it, don’t guess it.

 How We Measure Thermal Growth

 At Ace Electric, we’ve started using Easy-Laser’s XT770 system with the EasyTrend app and DM brackets to actually see how machines move as they heat up.
+This setup lets you measure alignment in real time as the equipment warms up.
+Here’s the simple version of how it works:

 Install the DM brackets on both the motor and driven machine.